 At the outbreak of war, Albert was working in Belgium.
 The pre-war German strategy (the Schlieffen Plan) was to avoid the strongly defended France-German border and invade France through Belgium-Luxembourg-Netherlands, then sweeping south into France.
 On July 24th, the Belgian government had announced that, in the event of war, Belgium would continue its historic stance of neutrality.
 On August 2nd a German ultimatum was communicated to King Albert and the Belgian government, demanding passage through Belgium.
 This was refused, and Britain guaranteed military support to Belgium.
 Germany declared war on Belgium on 4th August and the invasion began on the following day with the Battle of Liège.

 Ghent was to the northwest of the direct path of invading forces in the initial phase of the conflict and so had a breathing space of a few weeks as the towns and cities to the east and south fell to the invading forces.
 However, between the end of August and the middle of October, some 45,000 refugees arrived in the city, fleeing from the invasion and the atrocities visited upon the Belgian civilian population in what became known as the Rape of Belgium.
-This was not polemical propaganda: 6,000 Belgians were killed, 17,700 died during expulsion, deportation, imprisonment, or death sentence by court and 3,000 Belgian civilians died due to electric fences the German Army put up to prevent civilians from fleeing the country.
-Around 120,000 became forced laborers, with half of that number deported to Germany.
-German troops arrived in Ghent on October 12th 1914 and it was reported that Albert was one of the last British citizens to get out of the city.
-This is born out in his identity papers,[These papers, which were with Albert’s service medals, were purchased at auction by an unidentifiable buyer in 2017.
-This information was part of the sale description.[/note] issued on 10th October 1914.
+This was not polemical propaganda: 6,000 Belgians were killed, 17,700 died during expulsion, deportation, imprisonment, or death sentence by court, and 3,000 Belgian civilians were killed by the electric fences erected by the German Army to prevent civilians from fleeing the country.
+Around 120,000 became forced labourers, with half of that number deported to Germany.
+German troops arrived in Ghent on October 12th 1914, and it was reported that Albert was one of the last British citizens to get out of the city.
+This is born out in his identity papers,10 issued on 10th October 1914.
 These include a testimonial that seems to be written with future military service in mind but couched in language which would not compromise him if apprehended by the invading forces:

 ‘The Bourgmestre [Mayor] of the city of Ghent certifies that Mr Beaumont Edward is a British subject, that he is a perfect gentleman and that he would be of service as interpreter.’